hasura/go-graphql-client/example/hasura/README.md

-# go-graphql-client example with Hasura graphql server
+# Examples with Hasura graphql server

 ## How to run